Lumi-supercomputer/LUMI-training-materials/docs/2day-next/103-Access.md

       ![Open OnDemand slide 2](https://462000265.lumidata.eu/2day-next/img/LUMI-2day-next-03-Access/OpenOnDemand_02.png){ loading=lazy }
     </figure>

-    Basically, if you are a CSC user (and definitely when you're on a CSC 462* project) you'll want to use the "CSC" or "Haka" choice, while other users will need MyAccessID.
+    Basically, if you are a CSC user (and definitely when you're on a CSC 462* project) you'll want to use the "Haka" or "CSC" choice, while other users will need "Puhuri".

     The whole login process is not shown, but after successful authentication, you end up at the main screen (that you can also go back to by clicking the LUMI-logo in the upper left corner):